egalion/briesaed/wholecourseBRIE.md

 *1988 - 3 Nov*: “The club for support of glasnost and perestrojka in Bulgaria” was created.
 Its chairman was Zhelyo Zhelev.

-*1989 - 29 May*: Zhivkov made a TV appearance announcing that if Turkey opened its border, the Bulgarian state will not prevent those, who desire to leave.
+*1989 - 29 May*: Zhivkov made a TV appearance announcing that if Turkey opened its border, the Bulgarian state will not prevent those who desire to leave.
 Turkey opened its borders on 3 June and closed them on 21 August.
 360 000 left, however by 1990 150 000 returned to Bulgaria.

 Agriculture in Socialist Bulgaria
 ---------------------------------

 ### A Snapshot After WWII

-> 76% of the population lived in villages and 68% were employed in agriculture. - there were 1 million farms encompassing 13 million fields. - 712 000 farms had less than 50 decares, only 200 farmes had more than 500 decares. - agriculutral cooperatives had already existed before the end of the war, though voluntary and based on private property
+> 76% of the population lived in villages and 68% were employed in agriculture. - there were 1 million farms encompassing 13 million fields. - 712 000 farms had less than 50 decares, only 200 farmes had more than 500 decares. - agriculutral cooperatives had already existed before the end of the war, though voluntary and based on private property.

 ### The Collectivization of Land